Azure/azure-sdk/docs/java/implementation.md

 {% include requirement/MUST id="java-logging-clientlogger" %} use the `ClientLogger` API provided within Azure Core as the sole logging API throughout all client libraries.
 Internally, `ClientLogger` wraps [SLF4J], so all external configuration that is offered through SLF4J is valid.
 We encourage you to expose the SLF4J configuration to end users.
 For more information, see the [SLF4J user manual].

-{% include requirement/MUST id="java-logging-new-clientlogger" %} create a new instance of a `ClientLogger` per instance of all relevant classes.
+{% include requirement/MUST id="java-logging-new-clientlogger" %} create a new instance of a `ClientLogger` per instance of all relevant classes, except in situations where performance is critical or the instances are short-lived (and therefore the cost of unique loggers is excessive).
+In these cases, it is acceptable to have a shared (or static) logger instance.
 For example, the code below will create a `ClientLogger` instance for the `ConfigurationAsyncClient`:

 ```java
 public final class ConfigurationAsyncClient {